poser55/linked-db-rows/README.md

         * This imports the JSON file blogpost3.json into the local postgres "demo" db
         * You can replace `jbang JsonImport.java` with `jbang db-import-json@poser55`

+* Specialty: it downloads the needed JDBC driver.
+It currently supports postgres, h2, hsqldb, mysql, sqlserver, oracle.
+  For now it only supports one (hardcoded) version of each.
 * Help about options:  `jbang db-import-json@poser55 -h` or `jbang db-export-json@poser55 -h`